DjangoGirls/tutorial/en/extend_your_application/README.md

 The `post_detail` part means that Django will be expecting a URL in `blog/urls.py` with name=post_detail

 And how about `pk=blogpost.pk`? `pk` is short for primary key, which is a unique identifier for each record in a database.
 Every Django model has a field which serves as its primary key, and whatever other name it has, it can also be referred to as "pk".
-Because we didn't specify a primary key in our `Post` model, Django creates one for us (by default, a field named "id" holding a number that increases for each record, i.e. 1, 2, 3) and adds it as a field to each of our blog posts.
-We access the primary key by writing `blogpost.pk`, the same way we access other fields  (`title`, `author`, etc.) in our `Post` object!
+Because we didn't specify a primary key in our `BlogPost` model, Django creates one for us (by default, a field named "id" holding a number that increases for each record, i.e. 1, 2, 3) and adds it as a field to each of our blog posts.
+We access the primary key by writing `blogpost.pk`, the same way we access other fields  (`title`, `author`, etc.) in our `BlogPost` object!

 Now when we go to http://127.0.0.1:8000/ we will have an error (as expected, since we do not yet have a URL or a *view* for `post_detail`).
 It will look like this: